-Our office provides, detailed, tailored to you, informative, and consultative sessions about all options for hormone replacement therapy.
+Dr. Paas provides, detailed, tailored to you, informative, and consultative sessions about all options for hormone replacement therapy.
 This includes, but is not limited to, natural supplements all the way to insertion of testosterone pellets which are bioidentical and made by an FDA-approved compounding pharmacy.
-To learn more about hormone deficiency and the advantages of BHRT, call the office today or schedule an appointment online.

 Bio-Identical Hormone Replacement Therapy Q & A

 What is bio-identical hormone replacement therapy?

 Bio-identical hormone replacement therapy (BHRT) is a medical treatment for balancing your hormones.

 BHRT uses hormones derived from vegetables, like yams and soybeans, with the exact same chemical structure as those made by the human body.
 This molecular structure makes it easier for your body to absorb, as opposed to synthetic hormones.
 The synthetic hormones are 20 times stronger than BHRT and have higher risks of serious side effects, like headaches, weight gain, and heart disease.

 The goal of BHRT is to provide a precise amount of hormones to restore the healthy balance of your body.

 You have several different kinds of hormones in your body, including testosterone, estrogen, and progesterone, that affect how your cells function.